mattcolf/streams-api/README.md

 - Controllers and middleware are lazy loaded from the DI Container when a route is matched.
 - Routes are comprised of a simple stack of callable middleware and controllers.

-While this application does not cache the DI container or routes, it't not a good idea to do that in a production application as it is much slower.
-Normally, the DI container should be compiled and cached to a file and the routes should be cached to a file.
-This greatly improves performance.
+While this application does not cache the DI container or routes, it's not a good idea to do this in production as it is much slower.
+Normally, the DI container and routes should be compiled and cached to a file.
+This will greatly improve performance.

 This application is organized into the following structure.